rexmac/rexmac.com/src/projects/index.md

 #### <a id="just-for-fun"></a>Just for Fun

 * [One-Click Class](http://oneclickclass.com/)
-  * Just what the name says
+  * One click to instantly set the mood and raise the status of the room's ambience.

 #### <a id="misc"></a>Misc